lkrms/Dice/README.md

 PHP version compatibility
 -------------------------

-Dice is compatible with PHP 7.0 and up, there are archived versions of Dice which support PHP 5.6 however this is no longer maintanied.
+Dice is compatible with PHP 7.0 and up, including PHP 8+.

 Performance
 -----------

 Dice uses reflection which is often wrongly labelled "slow".
 Reflection is considerably faster than loading and parsing a configuration file.
-There are a set of benchmarks [here](https://rawgit.com/TomBZombie/php-dependency-injection-benchmarks/master/test1-5_results.html) and [here](https://rawgit.com/TomBZombie/php-dependency-injection-benchmarks/master/test6_results.html) (To download the benchmark tool yourself see [this repository](https://github.com/TomBZombie/php-dependency-injection-benchmarks)) and Dice is faster than the others in most cases.
+There are a set of benchmarks [here](https://rawgit.com/TomBZombie/php-dependency-injection-benchmarks/master/test1-5_results.html) and [here](https://rawgit.com/TomBZombie/php-dependency-injection-benchmarks/master/test6_results.html) (to download the benchmark tool yourself see [this repository](https://github.com/TomBZombie/php-dependency-injection-benchmarks)) and Dice is faster than the others in most cases.

-In the real world test ([test 6](https://rawgit.com/TomBZombie/php-dependency-injection-benchmarks/master/test6_results.html)) Dice is neck-and-neck with Pimple (which requires writing an awful lot of configuration code) and although Symfony\DependencyInjection is faster at creating objects, it has a larger overhead and you need to create over 500 objects on each page load until it becomes faster than Dice.
+In the real world test ([test 6](https://rawgit.com/TomBZombie/php-dependency-injection-benchmarks/master/test6_results.html)) Dice is neck-and-neck with Pimple (which requires writing an awful lot of configuration code) and although `Symfony\DependencyInjection` is faster at creating objects, it has a larger overhead and you need to create over 500 objects on each page load until it becomes faster than Dice.
 The same is true of Phalcon, the overhead of loading the Phalcon extension means that unless you're creating well over a thousand objects per HTTP request, the overhead is not worthwhile.

 Credits
 ------------

 Originally developed by Tom Butler (@TomBZombie), with many thanks to daniel-meister (@daniel-meister), Garrett W. (@garrettw), maxwilms (@maxwilms) for bug fixes, suggestions and improvements.

+This fork is maintained by Luke Arms (@lkrms).

 Updates